CMOC Group Limited: Ecuador

 In June 2025, CMOC acquired full ownership of the Cangrejos Gold Project, located in El Oro Province, Ecuador.
+In April 2026, CMOC, through its local subsidiary ODIN Mining del Ecuador SA, signed an agreement with the Government of Ecuador concerning the development of the Cangrejos gold deposit.

 Subsidiary

 IXM

 In 2019, CMOC fully acquired IXM, currently the world's third-largest metals trader.
 The company specializes in the trade of copper, zinc, aluminium, nickel, cobalt, niobium and lithium.
 Its corporate headquarters is based in Geneva, Switzerland.